genmce/AHK_Generic-Midi-Program/README.md

   By creating hotkeys that generate midi messages in the hotkeyTOmidi.ahk file.

   I don't claim to be an expert on this, just a guy who pulled disparate things together.

+Version history

+ v.
+0.6
+    + Joystick to midi
+    + Mouse to midi

+ v.
+0.5
+    + changing this to multiple files for better readability, hopefully, I did not make it more confusing??
+    + will leave version 4 (sorry it's long gone) up on the site and add these versions with a download location for version 5
+    + New midi monitor, little smaller, little cleaner, I hope.
+	  + Does NOT detect when midi input = midi output so display will get stuck in midi loop - just change your midi ports.
+    + Auto detect ini file, if it does not exist, one will be generated.
+    + ini file name is generated from script name, so if you change you script name, it will generate a new ini file.
+Don't worry, it will do that every time to change the main program file name.

+ v.
+0.4 (lost code...)
+    + added an example of hotkey generating midi (volume controller)
+    + added a second example for you create your own hotkey generated midi message.

+  v.
+0.3 changes (lost code...)
+  + Adding text for how to add new rules.
+  + Midi Rules, name used instead of filters, seems more appropriate.
+  + Moved all rules outside the detector function, hoping to make it easier to understand and use.
+  + abandoned the idea of dynamic code and a gui to create rules, omg, someone else do that, please!
+  + Adding more examples for rules.
+  + more to come, maybe...
+  + removed that notemsg var - did not need it, not sure why i used it... nevermind